 We provide annual cash incentives for our executive officers and approximately 1,000 other salaried employees under the 2011 Plan.
-Annual incentive compensation is intended to place a significant part of each executive officer's total annual compensation at risk (i.e., pay for performance only).
-While base salaries are generally compared to Market median, as previously discussed, annual incentive targets are designed to generally fall within reasonable competitive boundaries, with stretch goals built into our incentive plans to achieve above the 50th percentile.
-However, as is the case with base salaries, the Committee exercises discretion and is not bound by the range provided by the Market Data.
-In aggregate, our fiscal 2017 annual incentive targets for our NEOs were at the 50th percentile of the Market.
+Annual incentive compensation is intended to place a significant part of each executive officer's total annual compensation at risk (i.e., pay-for-performance only).
+While base salaries are generally compared to Market median, as previously discussed, annual incentive targets are designed to generally fall within reasonable competitive boundaries, with stretch goals built into our incentive plans to achieve pay results above the 50th percentile.
+However, as is the case with base salaries, the Committee exercises discretion and is not bound by the range provided by the Market Data when establishing target annual incentive opportunities.
+In aggregate, our fiscal 2022 annual incentive targets as a percent of base salary for our NEOs were at the 50th percentile of the Market.

-The fiscal 2017 annual incentive targets for each of the NEOs are set forth in the following table:
+The fiscal 2022 annual incentive targets for each of the NEOs are set forth in the following table:

-Name Target Bonus as a Percentage of Base Salary
+Name Target Bonus as a Percent of Base Salary

 Nicholas T. Pinchuk 125%

 Aldo J. Pagliari 75%

 Thomas J. Ward 75%

-Thomas L. Kassouf 75%

 Anup R. Banerjee 75%

+Timothy L. Chambers 75%

-The general plan design for all participants in the annual incentive plan, including the NEOs, provided for a 50% weighting on consolidated fiscal 2017 financial results, focused on operating income and return on net assets employed before interest and taxes ("RONAEBIT"), and a 50% weighting for personal strategic business goals, which included additional quantifiable measures where possible.
+The general plan design for all participants in the annual incentive plan, including the NEOs, provided for a 50% weighting on consolidated fiscal 2022 financial results, focused on operating income and return on net assets employed before interest and taxes ("RONAEBIT"), and a 50% weighting for personal strategic business goals, which included additional quantifiable measures where possible.
 These proportions reflect the Committee's belief that annual incentives should drive shareholder value by focusing employees on the success of the overall Company and encouraging collective behavior, while still allowing for flexibility to meet changing business challenges.
-It is the philosophy of the Committee and management that to receive a payout on the consolidated financial results component of the annual incentive award, the Company needs to achieve a RONAEBIT at least equal to its weighted- average cost of capital ("WACC") since the Committee and Board believe that a return greater than the Company's WACC represents the threshold for enhancing value to shareholders.
+It is the philosophy of the Committee and management that to receive a payout on the consolidated financial results component of the annual incentive award, the Company needs to achieve a RONAEBIT at least equal to its weighted-average cost of capital ("WACC") since the Committee and Board believe that a return greater than the Company's WACC represents the threshold for enhancing value to shareholders.

-Annual goals were set and approved by the Committee at its February 2017 meeting.
-Bonus awards earned during the year were paid in March 2018.
-See the table below for the weighting of the components of the fiscal 2017 annual incentive plan:
+See the table below for the weighting of the components of the fiscal 2022 annual incentive plan: